Chicken Salna

 Variations

 Plain Salna – Plain salna is also called empty salna.
 To make it, skip adding chicken to the recipe and keep the rest of the recipe the same.
-It is called plain salna because no chicken or vegetables are added to it.
+It is called plain salna because no chicken or vegetables are added.
 I have a detailed recipe for Plain Salna here.

 Vegetable Salna – Replace chicken with vegetables of your choice to make a vegetarian version of salna.